About Standing Deer

 “If you smell bad, bears won’t eat you?”

 The children nodded.
-Grandfather went on; “Let’s look at the beginning…”
+Grandfather went on, “Let’s look at the beginning…”

-The quiet girl spoke; “He was seen by the people…he helped others.”
+The quiet girl spoke, “He was seen by the people…he helped others.”

-A boy asked; “Why did the Elders want him to find a Funny Story?”
+A boy asked, “Why did the Elders want him to find a Funny Story?”

 “Anyone want to answer?”

 An older boy raised his hand; “He was asked to find a special kind of a story.
 Funny things are there all the time, but when we go out looking for it…it may be harder to find.
 Rather than make one up, Standing Deer needed to actual lived it—this made the story real.
 He was also able to laugh at himself…I know of Standing Deer, my father told me of him.
-He became a very famous Medicine Man and he used laughter as a way to teach and to heal others.”
+He became a very famous Medicine Man, and he used laughter as a way to teach and to heal others.”

-“Is this true Grandfather?
+“Is this true, Grandfather?
 Was he famous?”

 Another boy raised his hand; “When Standing Deer made the Bear jump…what lesson is there?”

-A girl raised her hand; “He was very foolish…he did not know who was there and it could have ended very badly for him.”
+A girl raised her hand; “He was very foolish…he did not know who was there, and it could have ended very badly for him.”

 “Yes!” said Grandfather as he captured the children’s eyes.
 “This is a very important thing.
-The lesson here is about patience and certainty.
+The lesson here is patience and certainty.
 What he did was very dangerous…know what awaits before you take action.
-He was very fortunate that he encountered a very rare ting: a Bear with a full tummy!”
+He was very fortunate that he encountered a very rare thing: a Bear with a full tummy!”

 The children laughed.

-“Also when he let loose his arrow…he did this all wrong.”
+“Also, when he let loose his arrow…he did this all wrong.”

-“How so Grandfather?”
+“How so, Grandfather?”

 “He wanted to play a prank on Old Ironsides.
 But it was a prank that could have seriously hurt Brother Bear.
-It was a good thing that the arrow hit a limb of the tree and was guided to hit the bee hive instead.”
+It was a good thing that the arrow hit a limb of the tree and was guided to hit the beehive instead.”